0xCaponte/CTF-Writeups/CyberHack_2023/Vax_Register/Vax_Register.md

 		.
 	}

-This value was written to the database together with the regular enrollment information, and after successfully logging in with our non-admin user, we were able to see the admin stats view and obtain the flag: **HTB{h0rizontal_priv3sc_pwn4g3!}**
+This value was written to the database together with the regular enrollment information, and after successfully logging in with our non-admin user, we were able to see the admin stats view and obtain the flag.